andreasm80/blog.local/content/post/2024-04-08-vsphere-tanzu-avi-multiple-supervisors/index.md

 ## AVI preparations

-In Avi, I need to configure two NSX clouds, using the same NSX manager cluster, but for Avi it is two different clouds. **The reason for that is because the Supervisor installation is using the NSX Overlay Transportzone as an identifier** for which NSX cloud to use when it sends request to Avi to create a Virtual Service to provide my K8s Api Endpoint.
+In Avi, I need to configure two NSX clouds using the same NSX manager cluster, but for Avi it will be considered as two different clouds. **The reason for that is because the Supervisor installation is using the NSX Overlay Transport Zone as an identifier** for which NSX cloud to use when it sends requests to Avi to create a Virtual Service to provide my K8s api endpoints.

 ### AVI Clouds